fxbrartur/fxbrartur/README.md

 ### Hey y'all 👋
 I'm a Software Developer from Brazil

-📊 Working on a Mobile Measurement and Analytics company
+📊 Working on an Adtech - MMP and Analytics company

 🐍 Participated in some open-source Python projects
 <br>